 It is said the triskelion is an ancient symbol, used by the Mycenaeans and the Lycians.

 Triskelion Found All Over Europe

 Depictions of triskelion have been discovered across the European continent, in Ireland, Greece, Brittany, Lithuania, and other places.
 In Sicily and the Isle of Man, triskelion is depicted in form of three legs.

 Left: The flag of Sicily contains the triskelion in the middle and the winged head of Medusa with three wheat ears which symbolizes the fertile land.
-(Adopted in 1282, after the successful Sicilian Vespers revolt against the king Charles I of Sicily.)
+(Adopted in 1282, after the successful Sicilian Vespers revolt against King Charles I of Sicily.)
 The present design of the flag was officially approved in January 2000.
-Image credit: Angelo Romano/wikipedia; Right: Flag of the Isle of Mann, adopted in 1932, has the triskelion centered as a whole rather than based upon the imaginary circle created by the prongs of each leg.
-Image credit: Fry1989/wikipedia
+Image credit: Angelo Romano/Wikipedia; Right: Flag of the Isle of Mann, adopted in 1932, has the triskelion centered as a whole rather than based upon the imaginary circle created by the prongs of each leg.
+Image credit: Fry1989/Wikipedia

 People left the sign of triskelion in the astronomical calendar at the megalithic tomb of Newgrange, Ireland dated back to 3200 BC, as well as on Mycenaean vessels, on coinage in Lycia, and Greek pottery depicting warriors.